-Everything we do is focussed on two key interconnected business issues.
+Everything we do is focused on two key interconnected business issues.
 We help employees remember training, and we give companies unprecedented insight into their training effectiveness.

 In doing so, we help companies better engage their employees to learn and retain information better, making smarter companies that have higher revenue, more efficient training organizations, and superior employee satisfaction.